 The official bit…

 Claire Fayers grew up in South Wales, studied English and Comparative Literature at the University of Kent in Canterbury, and is now back in Wales where she spends a lot of her free time tramping around castles in the rain, looking for dragons.

 She has worked as a church caretaker, a shoe shop assistant, in accountancy, in health and safety, in IT, and in a library.
 Only one of these prepared her in any way for life as a full-time author.

-She works from her home in Cardiff, sharing her workspace with a pair of demanding cats and an ever-expanding set of model dinosaurs who sometimes like to pretend they are pirates.
+She works from her home in the Welsh mountains, sharing her workspace with a pair of demanding cats and an ever-expanding set of model dinosaurs who sometimes like to pretend they are pirates.

 And the fun bit…